5 Sign Your Bird Needs a Nail Trim

 There are a few nail cutters specifically made to keep those shabby fingers in shape, and you may need to walk into your nearest pet shop and make an inquiry or, better still, report to your vet.

-Before cutting, wash the two legs and dry them with a towel or allow for a natural dry to ease the cutting process.
+Before cutting, wash the two legs and dry them with a towel or allow for a natural dry naturally to ease the cutting process.

 During one of these times, you may begin to receive scratches from your bird, although not intentional on your pet’s part.